-On this six-day canoeing expedition designed specifically for veterans, the picturesque waterways of western Maine serve as both home and learning community.
+On this eight-day canoeing expedition designed specifically for veterans, the picturesque waterways of western Maine serve as both home and learning community.

 This course is ideal for veterans seeking a fresh challenge in a unique wilderness environment and a collaborative team setting.
 In a phased teaching progression, Instructors will introduce beginning, intermediate and advanced skills in lake navigation, paddling technique, woods craftsmanship, weather observation and campsite setup.
 Regular group discussions allow for reflection on each day’s progress, and ensure that leadership and onboard responsibilities are shared so that every crew member is integral to planning the next day.
 Through living and working closely together, students will learn far more than wilderness travel skills..
 The habits learned and strengthened through this canoeing expedition will help veterans with a successful transition back to their families, communities and careers.

 This course is not currently accepting enrollments.
 Please check back frequently, as this is subject to